Efficient Simulation of Non-Markovian Path Integrals via Imaginary Time Evolution of an Effective Hamiltonian: METHODS

 In practice, after successively contracting adjacent layers, standard SVD-based compression is applied to truncate the bond dimension of MPS by discarding renormalized states with small singular values, thereby circumventing the exponential scaling of computational cost and storage with respect to $N_t$.

 In the original TEMPO algorithm,\cite{strathearn2018efficient} starting from the system initial state $\rho_S(0)$, the one-step system propagator is absorbed into the pairwise influence functional with $\Delta k=1$ during the contraction.
 Consequently, instead of obtaining the overall influence functional, the so-called augmented density tensor (ADT), which is the summand in Eq.~\eqref{master}, is obtained directly.
-The subsequent combination with the PT framework\cite{jorgensen2019exploiting} enables the system propagator to be separated from the influence functional construction.
-This PT-TEMPO algorithm prevents the system propagators from participating in the SVD compression, resulting in higher accuracy for a given bond dimension in our experience.
+The subsequent combination with the PT framework\cite{jorgensen2019exploiting} enables the system propagator to be separated from the influence functional construction, resulting in higher accuracy for a given bond dimension in our experience.
 Moreover, PT-TEMPO allows reuse of the process tensor for different system Hamiltonians and operations, and is especially well suited for computing multi-time correlation functions.
 The trade-off is that the index of each local matrix must in general be doubled, $s_k \to (s_k, s_k')$, which inevitably increases the computational cost.
-Fortunately, this doubling can be avoided for the diagonal system-bath interaction considered in this work, making the computational cost of PT-TEMPO comparable to that of TEMPO.
-Once the overall influence functional is obtained in MPS form, the system reduced density matrix is readily computed by contracting with the system propagators and initial state (see Fig.~\ref{fig:graph_scheme}(c)).
+Fortunately, this doubling can be avoided for the diagonal system-bath interaction considered in this work, making the computational cost of PT-TEMPO comparable to that of TEMPO. \jr{ It is important to emphasize that the process tensor encodes the exact same physical information as the foundational Feynman-Vernon influence functional.
+Mathematically, the process tensor is isomorphic to the time-discretized evaluation of the influence functional, reformulated as a discrete, multilinear operator to facilitate efficient tensor network operations. } Once the overall influence functional is obtained in MPS form, the system reduced density matrix is readily computed by contracting with the system propagators and initial state (see Fig.~\ref{fig:graph_scheme}(c)).